91a Squadriglia: History

 Squadriglia 91a of the Corpo Aeronautico Militare was established on 1 May 1917, drawing upon the existing 70a Squadriglia for its start.
 The new unit deployed to Istrana, near the ongoing Battles of the Isonzo, on 6 June 1917, with the objective of supporting ground action in the Trentino.
 It scored 14 victories within its first month of operations, largely because it included such experienced pilots as Francesco Baracca, Luigi Olivari, Ferruccio Ranza, and Fulco Ruffo di Calabria.
 Indeed, the 91a Squadriglia gained the nickname Squadriglia degli assi (Squadron of the aces).

 In September 1917, the squadron evaluated the new SIA 7 for fighter use and unanimously turned it down.
 The squadron was then drawn into the fighting at the Battle of Caporetto, losing two ace pilots in October.
 After a withdrawal caused by the Italian defeat at Caporetto, the squadron settled into winter quarters at Padova and refurbished itself.
 Foul weather prevented winter operations, with the idle period extending into the new year.

 On 11 April 1918, after moving to Quinto di Treviso, the 91a Squadriglia acquired an additional tactical role in flying trench strafing mission.
 Italy's leading flying ace of the war Francesco Baracca would be killed flying such a sortie on 19 June 1918.
 Within a few days, King Victor Emmanuel III decreed that the squadron be renamed to honor the fallen ace.
 By 31 August, the squadron had 25 aircraft on strength, but only 16 pilots.
 The 91a Squadriglia would fight through war's end.
 It would claim 60 aerial victories for the war, while suffering six casualties.

+In the twenty-first century, since 2010 the 91st squadron has been, with the 10th group, under the 36th Wing, on the air base of Gioia del Colle, and operates with Eurofighter Typhoon fighters.
+In 1971, one of the four squadron badges chosen to create the coat of arms of the Air Force was the 91st, in the right upper quadrant there is a red rampant griff on a silvery background.